Astro-Eric/Astro-Eric.github.io/_pages/about.md

   - /about.html
 ---

-I am Haozhe Jiang, a senior student from Yao Class, Tsinghua University and I am about to join UCB as a PhD student.
+I am Haozhe Jiang, a senior student from Yao Class, Tsinghua University and I am about to join UCB EECS as a PhD student.
 I have a broad interest in Machine Learning.
 I am also enthusiastic about Physics.
 My research mainly focuses on building efficient decision-making agents, including reinforcement learning, multi-agent system etc. I also work on applying machine learning to other fields such as cryptography and astronomy.

 Please feel free to reach out to me.